Why Don’t Motorcycles Have Seatbelts?

 You would usually bend forward sometimes and lean back some other times depending on your riding habits and accelerating or decelerating your motorcycle.

-Aside the voluntary movements, you move your body parts even involuntarily far more times and at far more reach/angle when you are riding a motorcycle.
+Aside from the voluntary movements, you move your body parts even involuntarily far more times and at far more reach/angle when you are riding a motorcycle.

 Not just this minor inconvenience, restricting movements can also result in reduced driving performance as a rider gets annoyed and irritated from this restriction.